 Common Homeschooling Requirements to Consider

 These are common requirements for homeschooling.
-However, the requirements vary based on where you reside.
+However, homeschool requirements vary based on where you reside.

 - Register to homeschool where you live.